 This just in!
 I don’t plan to have kids.
-How many of you just judged me a little.
-Be honest!
-My husband and I are DINKs (Dual Income No Kids) which means we get raped by the IRS Yay!
+How many of you just judged me a little?
+My husband and I are proud DINKs (Dual Income No Kids) which means we get raped by the IRS Yay!
 What’s it like living in a society in which the social norm dictates procreation?
 Well, people are always curious and inquisitive about MY disinterest in having offspring but my husband doesn’t get interrogated about it.
 So basically, it sucks for me and makes no difference for him.

 We don’t hate babies, we don’t kick little children in the face.
 In fact, I am a Godmother to 4 sweet souls and I aspire to grow that number until one day my entire community doesn’t even refer to me by my first name and just calls me “The Godmother”.
 Sidenote: If you ever find yourself in Santa Monica, CA go to Bay Cities Italian Deli and order their signature sandwich “The Godmother”.
 Order it online, then go pick it up on the opposite side of the store.
 Avoid the deli counter line.
 It gets crazy in there and the parking lot may give you PTSD, but the sandwich will make you forget every ugly thing you saw in that parking lot.
 Back to my post.
 Ya, so I have never had a dying need to be anything’s mother, but my biggest dilemma in life is that I do want to be a grandmother.
 I guess I’ll have to settle for just being “The Godmother”.

 This past weekend I was visiting two aunts.
 One is divorced, in her 80s with no kids, the other is in her 70s, married and a mother of two.
-The one with kids began asking me about my increasing age and weight.
+The one with kids began asking me about my increasing age and flat out told me to “have a baby”.
 When I told her I wouldn’t be having kids because I’m fulfilled by my active community life, I could tell from her body language and demeanor that she disapproved.
-This woman isn’t only my aunt, she was an actress, she was my schoolteacher in grades 3 and 5, and she is also my godmother.
+This woman isn’t only my aunt, she was an actress, she was my schoolteacher in grades 3 and 5, and she is also my Godmother.
 Growing up I adored her and looked up to her so I take the things she says to heart.
 To either justify her own choices in life or to sway me from mine, she began saying that not experiencing motherhood is a shame.
 What I felt was a shame was her saying that in front of her child-less older sister.
 When that didn’t evoke a reaction from me, she shifted gears and tried a different angle.
 She pointed out that she too had been super active in her community before she had kids, but her children fulfilled her so much that she didn’t feel the need to go back to volunteering, acting or organizing events and fundraisers because she was content being a mother.
 I just shrugged and changed the subject because what I really wanted to say to her was that I didn’t think she is in any position to be advising others to try motherhood since her two adult male children both in their 40’s, still live at home and don’t have careers or relationships.
 Boom!

 There are a myriad of reasons that we don’t want to have kids.
 Here are just a few: